Token Counter Calculator

 Free token counter for GPT-4, GPT-3.5, Claude, and Gemini.
 Count tokens, estimate API costs, and optimize prompts instantly.
 No signup required.

-What is a Token Counter?
+What Is a Token Counter?

 A token counter calculates how many tokens your text will use when sent to AI APIs like OpenAI's GPT, Anthropic's Claude, or Google's Gemini.
 Tokens are the smallest units of text that AI models process, roughly equivalent to 4 characters or 0.75 words.